 Here are some crucial responsibilities of auto transport brokers in the process of delivering vehicles from factory to dealership:

-• Acting as an intermediary with clients and carriers: Brokers match clients (factories and dealerships) with reputable shipping companies to transport their vehicles.
-This saves clients time and ensures their vehicles are in the right hands.
+• Acting as an intermediary between clients and carriers: Shipping brokers match clients (factories and dealerships) with reputable shipping companies and independent car haulers.
+Brokers save clients time and ensure their vehicles are transported safely and securely.

 • Negotiating rates: Brokers negotiate rates with carriers on behalf of their clients to secure the best deal possible.
-They leverage their experience and knowledge to ensure the pricing is fair and competitive.
+They leverage their experience and knowledge to ensure fair and competitive pricing.

 • Managing the logistics: Brokers handle the complex logistics of transportation, including scheduling pickup and delivery times, tracking shipments, and addressing any delays or obstacles that come up.